Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Sportsbooks rate Kansas State considerably higher (10th-best in college basketball) than the computer rankings do (28th).

-- The Wildcats' national championship odds have improved from +15000 at the beginning of the season to +1200, the 38th-biggest change among all teams.
+- The Wildcats' national championship odds have jumped from +15000 at the start of the season to +1200, the 38th-biggest change among all teams.

 - Based on its moneyline odds, Kansas State has a 7.7% chance of winning the national championship.